-The Community Development team supports initiatives that place Aboriginal people at the forefront in the design, development and delivery of programs, projects and services.
+The Project team supports initiatives that place Aboriginal people at the forefront in the design, development and delivery of programs, projects and services.

-Our work is broken down into four key areas; promoting reconciliation; connecting people to culture and history; supporting community initiatives; and building meaningful and respectful relationships and partnerships.
+Our work focuses on four key areas; promoting reconciliation; connecting people to culture and history; supporting community initiatives; and building meaningful and respectful relationships and partnerships.

 Partnerships, Acceptance, Learning, Sharing (PALS)

 Our PALS program encourages young Western Australian school students to develop reconciliation projects in their local community.
 All schools are invited to apply for PALS funding.

 Each year the Department coordinates the Street Banner Project which enables organisations to publicly display their commitment to reconciliation.

 The AHRU assists Western Australian Aboriginal people and families, Native Title parties and the wider community to access valuable family history research and historical information.